THIS IS NOT A BOOK

 7 REASONS TO KEEP GOING

 Peter Zelinski is a writer and an engineer.
 He is most widely known for his work related to manufacturing.
 He is the editor-in-chief of two major publications covering manufacturing technology, Modern Machine Shop, about CNC machining, and Additive Manufacturing, about the advance of 3D printing for industrial production.
 He is the co-host of a YouTube series on 3D printing for manufacturing, The Cool Parts Show.
 In his free time, he is a writer as well.
 Over the course of about a decade, he published three books written from his interest in faith and the Bible.
 The last of these, You Did Not Choose Me, But I Chose You, is his most ambitious, resolving major themes he was exploring in this area.
 His latest longform work is an e-book, This Is Not a Book, which makes the case and gives an appreciation for physical books.
 Pete grew up in Mansfield, Ohio.
-He graduated from the University of Cincinnati, and he makes his home in Cincinnati, Ohio, with his wife Kaye and their two daughters.
+He graduated from the University of Cincinnati, and lives in Cincinnati, Ohio, with his wife Kaye and their two daughters.
+For a more detailed bio on his work in manufacturing, see his speaker profile.